shimmer12/codsoft_ai/README.md

 # CODSOFT
-AI INTERNSHIP @CODSOFT
+AI INTERNSHIP @CODSOFT MAY-JUNE 2024

 Introduction

-Hello there! 👋 I'm Alaina Umme Hafiza, and I have completed a one-month AI internship at CodSoft.
+Hello there!
+Myself Srishti soni, and I have completed a one-month AI internship at CodSoft.
 This immersive experience allowed me to dive deep into the world of Artificial Intelligence, honing my skills and working on exciting projects that showcase my capabilities.

 Internship Highlights